-Students unable to complete the degree requirements within this time limit must petition for an extension of time.
-Time extension petitions must include a timeline for expected completion and an anticipated graduation date (May, August, October, or December).
-These petitions are considered and acted upon by the student's adviser, the department, the Associate Dean for Academic Affairs, and the Graduate College.
+Graduate students and advisers should be guided by the Graduate College policy on master's degree time limits.
+If a time extension is desired, it may be requested by completing a Graduate Student Petition.
+These petitions are considered and acted upon by the student's adviser, the department, and the Graduate College.
 Each individual who has authority to act on the petition may either approve or deny the petition.